Trending Topics

 • Fire growth rate

-In reading “Flashover and Fire Analysis” by Patrick and Kathryn Kennedy, we also learn that just because a fire leads to full room involvement, it does not always mean the room flashed over.
+In reading “Flashover and Fire Analysis” by Patrick and Kathryn Kennedy, we also learn that just because a fire leads to full-room involvement, it does not always mean the room flashed over.
 Reports point out that ventilation is one of the most significant factors in whether flashover ever occurs, with Vincent Dunn describing it as one of his three recommended ways to delay such an event.

 The Kennedys also state: “The indicators of flashover do not define flashover.
 Rather flashover is defined by its nature (rapid transition to a full room involvement.”

 Another misconception among fire investigators is the rate of speed for a flashover.
-Kennedy points out that investigators make subjective decisions based on rate of “full room involvement” and often deem a fire to have been started with some form of accelerant.
+Kennedy points out that investigators make subjective decisions based on the rate of “full room involvement” and often deem a fire to have been started with some form of accelerant.
 In fact, NFPA 921 states the contrary, saying, “Research has shown that time to flashover from open flame can be as short as 1 1/2 minutes in a residential fire.”

 Common flashover indicators